nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Saving Data
 NusPlanner data are saved to the hard drive automatically after the `bye` command to quit it.
 There is no need to save manually.
+Please note that data will only be saved if application closes as per normal (not crashed or closed with Cntrl + C).
 ### Editing the data file
 Data for NUSPlanner is saved as a `.json` file.
 The path for the save file is `[JAR file location]/save.json`.
 Advanced users are welcome to update data directly by editing the data file.